-Chinese Imperial Porcelain at the Boston Museum of Fine Arts - Including the Paul and Helen Bernat C
+Chinese Imperial Porcelain at the Boston MFA - Including the Paul and Helen Bernat Collection

 Boston remains one of my favourite cities along the East Coast and I was fortunate enough to visit for a few days in late August.
 With the feel of a smaller version of Toronto, the majority of the city is easily walkable.
 There are famous landmarks, amazing restaurants and some of the best museums in North America.